SabreDevStudio/postman-collections/Booking-Management/README.md

 ## License

-Copyright (c) 2025 Sabre Corp Licensed under the MIT license.
+Copyright (c) 2026 Sabre Corp.
+Licensed under the MIT license.

 ## Disclaimer of Warranty and Limitation of Liability